Active Darcy's Law

-Indeed, varying activity $\act$ demonstrates that the enhancement $\J(\act)\sim\act$\correctText{$^{+1}$}{} increases linearly at sufficiently low activities (\fig{fig:diffJ}c; \movie{mov:MidPhi-lowAct}).
-However, the auxiliary flux reaches a maximum value at $\act^*=0.05$ (\correctText{Fig.~4c}{}; \movie{mov:MidPhi-peakAct}), then decreases\correctText{.
-This indicates}{ (\fig{fig:diffJ}c), indicating} there is an optimal activity for enhancing porous transport\correctText{}{ that is independent of the biasing pressure gradient}.
-The maximum active contribution occurs when the ratio of the Brinkman \correctText{length and the active length scale}{and active length scales} approach unity ($\lb/\actleng^* \sim 4.5/15$).
-For \correctText{}{small} activities \correctText{}{(}below the optimal value \correctText{(}{}$\act < \act^*$), \correctText{the active length scale}{} $\actleng$ is larger than the characteristic pore size---disorderly active turbulence does not occur within the pores.
-Active flows are \correctText{locally}{} unidirectional and laminar-like within the pores; hence, $\J\sim\act$\correctText{$^{+1}$}{}.
-However for $\act>\act^*$, active turbulence is possible within the pores and collective flows become uncorrelated even on scales smaller than \correctText{the Brinkman length}{} $\lb$. \correctText{This increases dissipation and the active nematic forms vortices not conducive to channel flux, causing the enhancement to decline (Fig.~4c; movie~6).
-The decrease in active contribution to the flux shows $\J\sim\act^{-2}$ in this limit.
-The non-laminar active turbulence generates additional kinetic dissipation due to uncorrelated flows.}{ The non-laminar uncorrelated turbulence generates additional kinetic dissipation and active vortices that are not conducive to flux (\movie{mov:MidPhi-highAct}), causing the enhancement to decline as $\J\sim\act^{-2}$ (\fig{fig:diffJ}c).} In active nematics, much of the kinetic energy is contained with the vortices and so the additional dissipation scales with the change of enstrophy $f^{\rm{disp}} \sim -\zeta^2$~\cite{giomi2015geometry}.
+Indeed, varying activity $\act$ demonstrates that the enhancement $\J(\act)\sim\act$ increases linearly at sufficiently low activities (\fig{fig:diffJ}c; \movie{dmov:MidPhi-lowAct}).
+However, the auxiliary flux reaches a maximum value at $\act^*=0.05$ (\movie{dmov:MidPhi-peakAct}), then decreases (\fig{fig:diffJ}c), indicating there is an optimal activity for enhancing porous transport that is independent of the biasing pressure gradient.
+The maximum active contribution occurs when the ratio of the Brinkman and active length scales approach unity ($\lb/\actleng^* \sim 4.5/15$).
+For small activities (below the optimal value $\act < \act^*$), $\actleng$ is larger than the characteristic pore size---disorderly active turbulence does not occur within the pores.
+Active flows are unidirectional and laminar-like within the pores; hence, $\J\sim\act$.
+However for $\act>\act^*$, active turbulence is possible within the pores and collective flows become uncorrelated even on scales smaller than $\lb$.
+The non-laminar uncorrelated turbulence generates additional kinetic dissipation and active vortices that are not conducive to flux (\movie{dmov:MidPhi-highAct}), causing the enhancement to decline as $\J\sim\act^{-2}$ (\fig{fig:diffJ}c).
+In active nematics, much of the kinetic energy is contained with the vortices and so the additional dissipation scales with the change of enstrophy $f^{\rm{disp}} \sim -\zeta^2$~\cite{giomi2015geometry}.

 Having obtained the active auxiliary contribution as a function of its dependencies, the full effect of local activity on the global flux is